wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+= 2.0.9 =
+- (30 Oct 2009) - Fixed issue on some sites with blank css fields that caused image misalignment.

 = 2.0.8 =
 - (29 Oct 2009) - Added new setting in advanced options: "CSS style for CAPTCHA div".